nicokaegi/MiloneTech_WebsitePt3/README.md

+git command cheat sheet:

+git add <files with changes you want to add>
+# let git know what changes you have made

+git commit -m "some message detailing what changes you made"
+# make those changes permenate

+git push
+# push all your permenate changes to the github

+git branch
+# show you what branch you are on

+git branch <name of your branch>
+# make a new branch using the name provided

+git checkout <name of your branch>
+# changes what branch you are on (make sure either your changes are commited/saved somewhere, or else will git will stop you from changing branches)

+git fetch origin <name of a branch>
+# get a specific branch from the git hub

+for the ubuntu VM users:

+sudo apt install <the name of the package you want>
+# type this in the terminal to install pakages like git, and python.

 # Introduction
 Hello.
 If you are reading this it's because you will be working on an expansion to the MiloneTech Website.